sweattep/modern_quotes/README.md

 >I didn't need to go to school for this

 >We don’t have any contract.
-We’re just doing
+We're just doing

 >there's no patience, there's no foresight, there's no vision and there's no leadership